godfriedmeesters/tinyc/README.md

 To begin with, we’ll write the typical “hello world” program:

-⋅⋅⋅Go to the DOS command prompt and type in “edit hello.tc”.
+>Go to the DOS command prompt and type in “edit hello.tc”.
 Now type in the following two lines of code:

 ```
 Main()